-- Expensive but total value for money
+- Expensive, but it’s value for the money

 How it compares

-The Polaris 9650iQ Sport Robotic Cleaner, Automatic Vacuum for Inground Pools is easy to set up and program.
+The Polaris 9650iQ Sport Robotic Cleaner, Automatic Vacuum for Inground Pools, is easy to set up and program.
 It cleans dirty pools in a couple of hours and does a thorough job.
 It even removes sand and finer debris with ease.

 The best part is that it cleans steps and walls, so you need not worry about mold and fungus.
 Its price may be on the higher side, but it is the best investment you will make for your pool’s maintenance.

 I knew that I didn’t want to use the phone app with the new, higher-end model, so when it came down between the 9650iQ and 9550, I chose to order the 9550 and save $250.00.

 #2.
 Best Robotic Pool Cleaner for Smaller Pools: DOLPHIN Nautilus CC Automatic Robotic Pool Cleaner

 If you have an above or in-ground swimming pool of up to 33 ft., then the DOLPHIN Nautilus is a great choice to clean it.
 This automatic pool cleaner does not use random cleaning patterns; instead, it intelligently scans the pool and removes debris by optimizing its movements.

 The best feature of the Dolphin Nautilus is its efficient scrubbing brushes – they eliminate all of the tiny algae off the ground and walls leaving your pool water crystal clear.

 You could consider buying the Dolphin’s ‘extra-fine’ basket; it costs less than $100 and removes finer particles like sand and sediment.